Sadrib-perfecthonest/Easy-chat/README.md

 - Real-time message sending and receiving
 - User-to-user communication via WebSocket and Socket.io
-- Responsive and modern UI with a green color theme
+- Modern UI with a green color theme
 - Backend powered by Node.js and Express.js
 - A minimalist approach to help users focus on messaging